 Do not, however, sign a medical authorization release form sent to you by the insurance company.
 These forms often contain blanket authorizations, meaning the insurer would have full access to all of your medical records – not just those that are relevant to your claim.
 This could result in the insurer finding old injuries that have nothing to do with your claim and using them to deny coverage.

 Contact a personal injury lawyer to assist you with the recovery process as an accident victim with pre-existing injuries.
-A lawyer can help you establish a causal relationship between the accident (and the defendant’s negligence) and the exacerbation of an old injury.
+An accident lawyer in Las Vegas can help you establish a causal relationship between the accident (and the defendant’s negligence) and the exacerbation of an old injury.
 An attorney will help you navigate this complex type of claim to protect your financial recovery as much as possible.